 |County||Conforming Limit||FHA Limit|

-Indiana is not a “buyer beware” state.
-Home sellers here have to fill out a form disclosing their knowledge of any issues with the house to the seller.
+Indiana is not a “buyer beware” state (also known as caveat emptor).
+Home sellers here have to fill out a form disclosing their knowledge of any issues with the house to the buyer.
 But according to the fine print, those disclosure forms are not meant to replace a home inspection or act as any sort of contract between the buyer and seller.
-Translation?
-You’re still going to want a home inspection.
-Some states don’t require sellers to fill out a disclosure form, so it’s up to the buyer to check out the house thoroughly before they buy.
-Indiana is not one of those states, but a quality home inspection will help you attend your closing with confidence, knowing you’re not about to move into a major money pit.
+That means you’re still going to want a home inspection.
+A quality home inspection will help you attend your closing with confidence, knowing you’re not about to move into a major money pit.

 30-Year Fixed Mortgage Rates in Indiana

 A 30-year fixed-rate mortgage is the most popular type of home loan.
 This is a reliable option that tends to be the best mortgage solution for buyers who are looking to stay in their house for a long time.
 With fixed-rate mortgages, the interest rate remains the same for the duration of the loan, unless you decide to refinance.
-As such, you can depend on your monthly payment remaining the same for three decades if you select a 30-year fixed-rate mortgage.
-15-year fixed-rate mortgages are also available.
-They come with higher monthly payments but lower interest rates, so you can decide which the better choice is for you.
-The average Indiana mortgage rate for fixed-rate 30-year mortgages is 4.19%.
+That means you can depend on your monthly mortgage payment remaining the same for the duration of the loan (excluding property tax and insurance).

 Indiana Jumbo Loan Rates

-Conforming loan limits throughout Indiana stick to the average $417,000 level because most homes in the state fit within that range.
-Because of that, there are fewer “jumbo loan” mortgages in Indiana.
-If you take out a loan that exceeds the $417,000 limit, it is considered a jumbo loan and is accompanied by a higher interest rate.
+Conforming loan limits throughout Indiana stick to the standard $548,250 level, as most homes in the state fit within that range.
+If you take out a loan that exceeds this limit, it is considered a jumbo loan and is accompanied by a higher interest rate.
 Remember that it is riskier for banks to lend these nonstandard loans and higher rates are how they offset that risk.
 The high interest rates that accompany jumbo loans may be a good reason to decide on a home that fits comfortably within your budget.